kkocdko/ksite/README.md

 - `units::paste_next` (see the comments in its code).

+- `units::?` convert office files to PDF by ms office rpc?

+### 0.10.0

+- `crate::tls` use wolfssl.

+- `crate::database` an simple wrapper / orm, try proc-macro.

-- `crate::database` pre-compile the sql statements and remove sql compiler in sqlite?
+- `crate::database` pre-compile the sql statements and remove sql compiler in sqlite.

-- `units::?` convert office files to PDF by ms office rpc.

 ## Build